iterative/dvc.org/static/docs/user-guide/index.md

   modify protected data under DVC control (related to the `cache.type` option of DVC).
 - [Large Dataset Optimization](/doc/user-guide/large-dataset-optimization)
-  covers the topic of how cached data can be automatically file linked to the workspace to avoid duplication of storage or slow and unnecessary file operations.
+  covers the topic of how <abbr>caches</abbr> data can be automatically file linked to the workspace to avoid duplication of storage or slow and unnecessary file operations.
 - [External Dependencies](/doc/user-guide/external-dependencies) goes over the
   ways in which DVC can keep track of files external to the project (or even remote on a network or cloud location) as [DVC-file](/doc/user-guide/dvc-files-and-directories) dependencies.
 - [Managing External Data](/doc/user-guide/managing-external-data) explains both
-  external outputs and external <abbr>cache</abbr>.
+  external outputs and external cache.
 - [Development Version](/doc/user-guide/development),
   [Contributing](/doc/user-guide/contributing), and
   [Contributing Documentation](/doc/user-guide/contributing-docs) are related